Cottage Skillet Pie with Stout

 Instructions

-- Preheat oven to 400 degrees.
+• Preheat oven to 400℉.
 Gather your ingredients so that you have everything close at hand on the counter or table.

 Prepare the Ingredients

-- Using a box grater, shred the cheddar cheese.
+• Using a handheld grater, shred the cheddar cheese.

 Make the Meat Layer

-- Using a wooden spoon or spurtle, stir in the diced onion and minced garlic.
+• Using a wooden spoon or spurtle, stir in the diced carrots, sweet onion, and minced garlic.
 Saute for 3-4 minutes until the onion is tender.

-- Add prepared carrots and frozen peas, along with the beef stock.
+• Add frozen peas, along with the beef broth.
 Bring to a boil, then reduce heat to a simmer.
-Cook until the carrots are almost tender, about 12-15 minutes.
+Continue to cook for another 12-15 minutes, until the broth has reduced.

 Assemble the Cottage Pie

-- To assemble the pie, add spoonfuls of the prepared mashed potatoes to the top of the meat mixture.
+• To assemble the layers, add spoonfuls of the leftover mashed potatoes to the top of the meat mixture.